Dr. Amanpreet Randazzo

-Monique Champagne, LPC Intern and EMDR-trained therapist, graduated from Texas Woman's University in 2017 with her Masters in Counseling Psychology.
+Monique Champagne, LPC Associate and EMDR-trained therapist, graduated from Texas Woman's University in 2017 with her Masters in Counseling Psychology.
 She is fluent in both English and American Sign Language (ASL) and holds both state and national certifications as a sign language interpreter (BEI-IV and RID-NAD Master).

 She specializes in providing identity-affirming counseling from a feminist-multicultural perspective and works collaboratively with individuals to improve relationships, increase authenticity and self-awareness, gain healthy coping skills, and explore personal values, identity, and spirituality.

 Supervised by Beth Lewis, M.A., LPC-S